 This Thursday I will be talking about clothing transition from Summer to Fall and about little subtle changes that you may run into with the slight seasonal differences.

-Future article will discuss, choosing a Winter bicycle, prepping your bike for Winter, dressing for Winter, and posts about my experiences that will inevitably occur.
+Future articles will discuss, choosing a Winter bicycle, prepping your bike for Winter, dressing for Winter, and posts about my experiences that will inevitably occur.

 If you have any ideas about topics you would like me to cover I would love to hear them!
 Please feel free to comment below with your suggestions or email me at firstname.lastname@example.org.